 If you are being disturbed by a neighbour you should speak to them as they may not know how their behaviour is affecting you.
-If this does not work, it is time to involve other agencies.
-You should contact the Tenancy Sustainment Team to discuss what action you and GWHA can take, which may include:
+If this does not work, you should contact the Tenancy Sustainment Team to discuss what action you and GWHA can take, which may include:

-- ✓ Speaking to the other person concerned (to help us do this we need details of the incident). - Reminding all parties of obligations of the Tenancy Agreement and of the action that will be put in place if the disturbance continues. - ✓ Involving other agencies, including Community Safety Glasgow (CSG), Social Work Services and/or Police Scotland. - ✓ Use of free independent mediation service that is offered via Glasgow Community Safety Services.
+- Speaking to the other person concerned (to help us do this we need details of the incident). - Reminding all parties of obligations of the Tenancy Agreement and of the action that will be put in place if the disturbance continues. - Involving other agencies, including Community Relations Unit (CRU) Social Work Services and/or Police Scotland. - Use of free independent mediation service that is offered via the CRU.

 If attempts to resolve matters are unsuccessful, legal action may be necessary.
 We understand that there may be exceptional circumstances where you are unable to approach your neighbour, in these circumstance, you should contact us for advice.

-Partnership Working - Community Safety Glasgow (CSG)
+Partnership Working - Community Relations Unit (CRU)

-With the support of residents, we established a partnership arrangement with CSG in 2006 to jointly tackle anti-social behaviour.
-More serious complaints of anti-social behaviour are referred to CSG, wherein a specific CSG Officer manages the complaint through to resolution.
-In such instances we will provide you contact details for the CSG Officer and encourage you to report any further issues directly to CSG.
-CSG have at their disposal, specialist resources (for example out of hour's professional witnesses, covert cameras) they also work very closely with Police Scotland, Noise Control Officers and Mediation Services to effectively tackle all aspects of anti-social behaviour.
+More serious complaints of antisocial behaviour are referred to the CRU, wherein a specific CRU Officer manages the complaint through to resolution.
+In such instances we will provide you contact details for the Officer and encourage you to report any further issues directly to them.
+The CRU have at their disposal, specialist resources (for example out of hour's professional witnesses, covert cameras) and they also work very closely with Police Scotland, Noise Control Officers and Mediation Services to effectively tackle all aspects of antisocial behaviour.
+GWHA will liaise with the CRU throughout the investigation to ensure you are kept up to date with any progress.

-To effectively tackle anti-social behaviour we need you to report incidents as they happen.
-We would also ask you to provide a statement in relation to your complaint, it may be you would also be asked to attend court to tell a Sheriff what has happened and how it has affected you.
-In these circumstances we will support you as much as we can.
+To effectively tackle antisocial behaviour we need you to report incidents as they happen.
+We would also ask you to provide a statement in relation to your complaint.
+It may be you would also be asked to attend court to tell a Sheriff what has happened and how it has affected you.
+In these circumstances we will support you as much as possible.

-9.5 Looking After Common Areas
+9.5 Looking after Common Areas